 This entry is VERRRY late, three days late to be specific.
 Humidity turned caramelized sugar to croquembouche goo and well, I almost gave up.
 I’m glad I didn’t, so better late than never (are you listening, BOT?).

 When I was in my early 20′s, I constructed my first croquembouche (aka Piece Montee).
 I saw it on the cover of a Good Housekeeping magazine at the market and had to attempt it.
-That combined with having seen Martha Stewart, in all of her 90′s wedge cut glory, dipping a snipped whisk into caramelized sugar and spinning it around and around this amazing tower of cream puffs, forming golden strand after golden strand – seducing me into a trance like state.
+That combined with having seen a classic Martha Stewart repeat, in all of her 90′s wedge-cut glory, dipping a snipped whisk into caramelized sugar and spinning it around and around this amazing tower of cream puffs, forming golden strand after golden strand – seducing me like no pastry had before.
 Before I continue, the infamous blog checking lines…

 The May 2010 Daring Bakers’ challenge was hosted by Cat of Little Miss Cupcake.
 Cat challenged everyone to make a piece montée, or croquembouche, based on recipes from Peter Kump’s Baking School in Manhattan and Nick Malgieri.
 Thanks, Cat!

 Notice the puddle of melting sugar at the bottom from the humidity.
-It seeps through the dang walls no matter how high you have the AC blasting.
-Within an hour, the puffs started to keel over and fall off..for the third time during the humidity blast.
+It seeps through the dang walls no matter how high you have the AC or CA blasting.
+Within an hour, the puffs started to keel over and roll off.
 Even the perfect dip of sprinkles, on several of the profiteroles, wouldn’t hold and started to melt off – as well as the spun sugar, which literally disintegrated before I took photos.

 Cut/pulled offf the bottom layer of puffs to give it a more ‘vase’ shape.

 Onto the challenge..no tower this time..but a croquemVASE filled with fruit!
-Papaya hearts, watermelon flowers with mango centers, pineapple-melon kebabs, strawberries etc..
-Inititally, I was going to make a croquem’bowl’, but as I kept building toward the sky, as what was familiar to me when making a croquembouche, I realized a bowl wasn’t to be had.
+Papaya hearts, watermelon flowers with mango centers, pineapple-melon kebabs, strawberries etc. Inititally, I was going to make a croquem’bowl’, but as I kept building toward the ceiling, I realized a bowl wasn’t to be had.
 In France, croquembouche is usually presented as a wedding cake.
 I associate it with birthdays and holidays, so I felt an elaborate cone tower was not in the cards.
 Why not morph one into ‘Springy/Summery’ goodness with a bouquet of fruits in a vaseMBOUCHE?
 Well, that’s what I did.
 I filled the pate a choux puffs with a simple soft chocolate ganache, sort of emulating a chocolate fondue you’d be dipping the fruit in.
 Bite of fruit, bite of crispy with oozing chocolate..bite of fruit, bite of crispy with oozing chocolate… ad infinitum.
 Perfect!

 Truth be told, I always felt a croquembouche could do without the hard caramel coating as far as the taste and texture goes, but it makes such a pretty presentation, I can never resist.
 Next time I may just use chocolate and save the ‘shimmer’ for holidays.
-At the very least..cooler weather eliminates the humidity factor that results in gooey, melting sugar if anything dipped in it sits more than 10 minutes.
+At the very least, cool weather eliminates the muggy, humidity that results in gooey, melting sugar aka the croquembouche killer.

 Tags: chocolate ganache, Daring Cooks, Fritters, Mango, Parfaits, Pistachio, Risotto, Sopressata, Strawberry Compote, Sweet Risotto, Vanilla Bean, Verrines, white chocolate